myrrlyn/website-content/resume.md

 act as data pipeline filters and C++/Ruby code generators.
 This research indirectly led to the creation of [`bitvec`][bv].

+My work on the Ferrilab crates explores the boundaries of Rust’s type system and abstract-machine rules, and has been used for case studies in Miri’s development.

 ## Personal Experience

 I develop software for a hobby as well as for a career.
+I have been able to maintain a good separation of my work and hobby pursuits, which allows me to broaden my skills without incurring burnout.

 ### Rust Crates

 I am the author or maintainer of a number of Rust libraries.
 You can read more about them at my [crate listing][crates].
-I have been an active Rust author since 2016, and am considered an expert by my employer and the general Rust community.
+I have been an active Rust author since 2016, and am considered an expert by my employers and the general Rust community.

 ### Web Design

 This website is self-authored, atop the Phoenix framework.
+I first learned Sass in 2013, and have kept current as modern HTML and CSS standards have evolved.
+I am working on building more complex CRUD applications for myself, but am not ready to publish any of them yet.

 ## Education